×

 If you have not spent a lot of time in Portugal, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Portugal depends on your personal budget, lifestyle, and goals.
 If you are looking for a more permanent living situation and a long-term investment, purchasing a home in Portugal could be a great option for you.
 On the other hand, if you are looking for short-term accommodation or want more flexibility, then renting a home may be the better option.
-Ultimately, the decision between buying or renting a home in Portugal should be based on your individual needs and preferences," explained one expat living in Portugal.
+Ultimately, the decision between buying or renting a home in Portugal should be based on your individual needs and preferences," said one person in Portugal.

 What do I need to know when buying property in Portugal?